Morden, Manitoba: Government

 Morden is governed by a mayor and six councilors who are elected by residents.
-The current Mayor of Morden is Brandon Burley, who won the 2018 Municipal Election with 1,334 votes (49.17%).
+The current mayor of Morden is Nancy Penner, who won the 2020 Municipal By-Election with 1,567 votes.
 Councilor Doug Frost currently serves as Deputy Mayor.
-Also serving on City of Morden Council are Councilor Gord Maddock, Councilor Garry Hiebert as Corporate Chair-Person, Councilor Hank Hildebrand, Councilor Jim Hunt, and Councilor Nancy Penner as Operations Chair-Person.
-The City of Morden City Manager has been Nicole Reidle since spring of 2020.
+Also serving on the City of Morden Council are Councilor Gord Maddock, Councilor Garry Hiebert, Councilor Brenda Klassen, Councilor Tracey Krause, and Councilor Sheldon Friesen.
+The City of Morden City Manager has been Nicole Reidle since the spring of 2020.

-Morden is represented in the Legislative Assembly of Manitoba (as part of the Morden-Winkler riding) by Progressive Conservative MLA Cameron Friesen and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP Candice Bergen.
+Morden is represented in the Legislative Assembly of Manitoba (as part of the Morden-Winkler riding) by Progressive Conservative MLA Carrie Hiebert and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP Branden Leslie.

 Infrastructure

 Transportation

-Roadways in Morden include: Provincial Road 432, Manitoba Provincial Highway 3, Manitoba Highway 14, and Manitoba Highway 75.
+Roadways in Morden include: Provincial Road 432, Manitoba Provincial Highway 3, and Manitoba Highway 14.

 Morden is located 21.5 km north of the United States border.

 Morden is served by a small rural airport, Morden Regional Aerodrome.
 The city has a taxi service.
 Greyhound provides a courier service to Morden; passenger service was discontinued.
-Morden is bisected by the Canadian Pacific railway, running east–west.
-The Boundary Trail Railway interlines with the Canadian Pacific in Morden.
+Morden is bisected by the Canadian Pacific Railway, running east–west.
+The Boundary Trail Railway interlinks with the Canadian Pacific in Morden.

 Education

-Morden public schools are part of the Western School Division, which consists of two elementary schools - Maple Leaf Elementary School and Minnewasta Elementary School, one middle school, École Morden Middle School, one high school, Morden Collegiate Institute and an Adult Education centre.
+Morden public schools are part of the Western School Division, which consists of three elementary schools - Maple Leaf Elementary School, Minnewasta Elementary School and École Discovery Trails, one middle school, École Morden Middle School, one high school, Morden Collegiate Institute and an Adult Education centre.

 Morden is also home to a branch of Campus Manitoba, providing post-secondary courses from Red River College.